rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	"Be able to login and see my profile."
 -	"Be able to delete and edit my old reviews."
 -	"Write a new review."
--	"Be able to log back out again."
+-	"Be able to log out again."

 ### Admin users

 As an admin user I require the ability to:
 -   "Log in as an admin user."
 -   "Delete or edit all member reviews."
--   "Search all members reviews."
+-   "Search all member reviews."
--   "Create, edit and delete the makes of the cars"
+-   "Create, edit and delete the makes of the cars."

 # UX

 ## Strategy

 As the site owner my goal is to create a place for car owners to share their experience of owning a particular car and provide this information clearly to other users of the site.
-To achieve this, I aim provide users with the ability to:
+To achieve this, I aim to provide users with the ability to:
 -	Add their own reviews.
 -	Browse other users’ reviews.
 -	Search other users’ reviews.
 The target audience for the site will be:
 -	Users that want to inform everyone of how good or bad their car is.
 -	Users that are looking to buy a new car and require impartial information.